rikuhaa/test-registration-form/README.md

    * Integrate a doc-generation tool (eg. ngdocs)
    * Minify the js and css (could be done at least when an env variable 'prod' is set when running gulp)
    * Source maps
+   * Angular templates integration (and some router, and general code layout)
 * Validation improvement
    * Could integrate passay etc. tool for checking password strength
    * (at least) in front-end, could use some api (google?) to provide help for typing the correct address
+   * e-mail could be good to be validated by requiring some activation link
+* Accessibility improvements
+  * Eg. better ARIA texts

 ### To discuss
 * Validation of registrations